potswa/cxx_function/README.md

 when possible, as it automatically computes and sets `noexcept` for you.

+## Enhanced safety

+A function object returning `const &` or `&&` should avoid returning a reference to a temporary.
+This library forbids target objects whose return type would force `function` to return a dangling reference.
+The standard library currently allows them.

+    function< int const &() > fn = []{ return 5; }; // Binding 5 to int const& would produce a dangling return value.

+This protection is not perfect.
+It may be defeated by implicit conversion between class types.
+This slips through the cracks:

+    function< std::pair< long, long > const &() > fn = []{ return std::make_pair( 1, 2 ); };

 ## Allocators

 This library implements a new allocator model, conforming (almost, see "Bugs" below) to the C++11 specification.
 (How can it be both